atashdas/aws-ec2-from-config-example/README.md

 └── .pre-commit-config.yaml
 ```

 The `modules/my-ec2-instance/` directory contains the provider-specific implementation.
-The `config/` directory contains the operator-facing configuration.
+The `config/` directory contains the user-facing configuration.
 The `deploy/` layer wires the two together.